 Let’s make it more functional – you may have your own styles, here’s mine

-One of the things I hate early in the morning is slow start up of Windows XP – it is not the OS itself that is causing the slow start up but rather start up programs like anti malware, anti virus, etc. Having too many start-ups can clog the memory and makes the start-up slow – so I use the Startup Delayer:-
+One of the things I hate early in the morning is the slow startup of Windows XP – it is not the OS itself that is causing the slow start-up but rather startup programs like anti-malware, anti-virus, etc. Having too many start-ups can clog the memory and makes the start-up slow – so I use the Startup Delayer:-

 When Windows loads it’s Startup file, it attempts to load every program in there at the same time.
 Therefore if you have quite a lot of programs starting when Windows starts, each program will try and grab CPU time so that it can load.